Your Calf Muscles Are the Key to Staying

 You have one calf muscle on the back of each lower leg.
 Each calf

-muscle actually comprises of two muscles: the gastrocnemius, which is
+muscle actually is comprised of two muscles: the gastrocnemius, which

-the larger of the two muscles and gives the leg its diamond shape, and
+is the larger of the two muscles and gives the leg its diamond shape,

 gastrocnemius.
 At the bottom of the calf muscles, connective tissue

 links the calf with the Achilles tendon.
 The calf muscles pull your heel